pranavjindal/nntools/README.rst

+This code was used to produce the results in http://arxiv.org/abs/1412.7828

-This is a fork of work by Colin Raffel (https://github.com/craffel).
+The code is a fork of work by Colin Raffel (https://github.com/craffel).

 The main contributions are: